riley-paul/personal-website/src/content/experience/headwinds.md

 category: work
 ---

-- Refined the Solidworks model of the flagship turbine design to improve topology and be more strictly parametric
+- Refined the Solidworks model of the flagship turbine design to improve topology and be more strictly parametric.

-- Worked closely with injection molding manufacturer to optimize the complex design for mass production
+- Worked closely with injection molding manufacturer to optimize the complex design for mass production.